 As soon as the car stopped, a swirl of mosquitoes, black flies, deer flies and the occasional hornet surrounded it.
 They were buzzing outside the windows just waiting for us to open the doors.
 It was like they knew shiny metal machines were good sources of flesh ripe for the stinging.
 I started to wonder if they'd evolved into highly intelligent and organized creatures like those in the TV series Zoo (don't bother - it's B-grave viewing despite the intriguing concept).

 So, bottles of bug spray in hand, we sprung out of the vehicle and immediately started dousing ourselves.
 That included both exposed skin and clothing, since some of those nasty buggers can bite right through fabric.
 It worked even better than expected.
 A few determined fliers buzzed around our heads in the most annoying of manners, but they didn't land.
-Thank God for modern chemicals.
+Thank heaven for modern chemicals.
 I may get cancer, but I'll be comfortably insect-bite free.

 The trail was different from anything I've hiked elsewhere.
 Some parts through treed areas were well-marked, but the rocky sections were only signaled by the occasional signpost.
 The markers were spaced barely close enough to see the next.
 Sometimes a short boardwalk or set of stairs within sight was the best clue to the path's direction.
 Finding the trail was part of the adventure.

 We saw wildflowers everywhere, and they often seemed to be springing forth from the rocks.
 Green and red mosses and lichens decorated the boulders.
 The rock varied in shading from grey and brown to reddish and pinkish.
 We saw a speckles and veins of quartz and other glittering striations too.